angieoppenheimer/angieoppenheimer/readme.md

 ---

 ## 🎓 Academic Background

+- 🧬 *Second-Level Specialising Master in General Theory of the Natural Sciences* **Università Marconi**, 2027 | EQF 8

 - 💻 *MSc in Multimedia Communications and Information Technology*
   **University of Udine**, 2026 | EQF 7